Heroides: Dating and authenticity

 As an example following these lines, for some time scholars debated over whether this passage from the Amores—corroborating, as it does, only the existence of Her.
 1–2, 4–7, 10–11, and very possibly of 12, 13, and 15—could be cited fairly as evidence for the inauthenticity of at least the letters of Briseis (3), Hermione (8), Deianira (9), and Hypermnestra (14), if not also those of Medea (12), Laodamia (13), and Sappho (15).
 Stephen Hinds argues, however, that this list constitutes only a poetic catalogue, in which there was no need for Ovid to have enumerated every individual epistle.
 This assertion has been widely persuasive, and the tendency amongst scholarly readings of the later 1990s and following has been towards careful and insightful literary explication of individual letters, either proceeding under the assumption of, or with an eye towards proving, Ovidian authorship.
 Other studies, eschewing direct engagement with this issue in favour of highlighting the more ingenious elements—and thereby demonstrating the high value—of individual poems in the collection, have essentially subsumed the authenticity debate, implicating it through a tacit equation of high literary quality with Ovidian authorship.
 This trend is visible especially in the most recent monographs on the Heroides.
 On the other hand, some scholars have taken a completely different route, ascribing the whole collection to one or two Ovidian imitators (the catalogue in Am.
 2.18, as well as Ars am.
 3.345–6 and Epistulae ex Ponto 4.16.13–14, would then be interpolations introduced to establish the imitations as authentic Ovid).

 The collection

-The paired letters of the Double Heroides are not outlined here: see the relevant section of that article for the double epistles (16–21).
-The single Heroides are written from the viewpoints of the following heroines (and heroes).
-The quotations highlighted are the opening couplets of each poem, by which each would have been identified in medieval manuscripts of the collection:
+The paired letters of the Double Heroides are not outlined here: see the article Double Heroides for the double epistles (16–21).